wp-plugins/expresscurate/readme.txt

 == Changelog ==

+= 1.2.7 =
+* Improved text selection in content curation dialog.
+* Miscellaneous bug fixes and improvements.

 = 1.2.6 =
-* Improved text selection in content curation dialog
+* Improved text selection in content curation dialog.
 * It is now possible to filter out short paragraphs in content curation dialog.
 * It is now possible to search within loaded paragraphs in content curation dialog.
 * Toolbar button that allows to highlight post keywords.